cmput301-w25/project-bread/README.md

 ```
 This will launch emulators for firestore and FirebaseAuth that are required to run Android UI tests

-After all these steps are complete and the build is successful you can run the tests:
+After all these steps are complete and the build is successful you can run the tests by going into `code` directory:

 To run Android tests:
 ```